Deepanshtyagi331/User-Authentication-with-Python-/README.md

 ## Features List

 - **Authentication**: JWT-based register/login with hashed passwords via Custom User Model.
-- **Projects Management**: Authenticated users can Create, Read, Update, and Delete projects.
+- **Projects Management**: Authenticated users can Create, Read, Update, and Delete projects
 - **Tasks Management**: Tasks belong to projects with full CRUD capabilities.
 - **Filters & Search**: Tasks can be filtered by status.
 Projects can be searched by title and description.
 - **Modern UI**: Fully responsive Dashboard and Project Tracking UI using React, TailwindCSS v4, React Hook Form, Yup, and Zustand.